spatie/docs.spatie.be-old/resources/views/laravel-slack-slash-command/v1/introduction.md

 ```

 The package also provides many options to format a response.
-It also can respond to a slack from within a queued job.
+It also can respond to Slack from within a queued job.

 ## We have badges!